United States • Born on January 24th

 Farshad joined Watsi on May 11th, 2014.
 60 other people also joined Watsi on that day!
-Farshad's most recent donation traveled 8,700 miles to support Medard, a three-year-old boy from Tanzania, to fund leg surgery to increase his mobility and decrease his risk of future complications.
+Farshad's most recent donation traveled 8,800 miles to support Som, a 68-year-old retired rice farmer from Cambodia, to fund cataract surgery in her left eye.

 Medard is a three-year-old boy from Tanzania.
 He is his mother's only child, but he lives with his grandmother because his mother's health is currently compromised.
 While she was pregnant, his mother experienced a difficult pregnancy and was constantly on medication to help ensure healthy brain growth for Medard.
 He arrived before his due date and had to spend a few weeks in nursery.
 As he grew older and began walking, his grandmother noticed his leg bowing.
 Medard was diagnosed with genu valgus, a condition that causes his right leg to bow inward.
 This condition is typically caused by an excessive accumulation of fluoride in the bones, which often stems from contaminated drinking water.
 As a result, Medard struggles to walk.
 Our medical partner, African Mission Healthcare, is requesting $880 to fund corrective surgery for Medard.
 The procedure is scheduled to take place on August 4th.
 Treatment will hopefully restore his mobility, allow him to participate in a variety of activities, and greatly decrease his risk of future complications.
 His grandmother shares, “I believe that by helping Medard I will be helping his mother heal too."